The Dirac Vacuum in Discrete Spacetime: Abstract

 \section{Abstract}

-We consider introducing the Dirac sea in a discrete spacetime model of fermions which approximates the Dirac equation in the continuum limit.
+We consider introducing the Dirac sea in a quantum cellular automata model of fermions in discrete spacetime which approximates the Dirac equation in the continuum limit.
 However, if we attempt to fill up the `negative' energy states, we run into a problem.
 A new boundary is created between positive and negative energy states, at which pair creation seems energetically favourable.
 This happens because of the modular nature of energy in discrete time models.
 We then suggest a possible remedy by amending the model, in order to pull states away from the new boundary.

 As early as 1981, Richard Feynman suggested that a quantised version of cellular automata can be used to simulate physics \cite{feynman2018simulating}.
 Discrete spacetime models such as quantum walks (QW) and quantum cellular automata (QCA) have been shown to simulate some quantum field theories in the continuum limit \cite{farrelly2020review}.
 The evolution of the underlying quantum system in both the models is unitary and local.
 This raises the interesting question of whether spacetime itself may be fundamentally discrete rather than continuous.
 Even if this is not the case, such models may also prove useful for simulating quantum field theories on a quantum computer.
 This is because one can implement a QCA as a quantum circuit consisting of local unitaries \cite{schumacher2004reversible}.